LyBaTho/EDA_Loan-Analysis/README.md

 Title: Exploratory Analysis and Machine Learning for Loan Status Prediction using Python

 Abstract:
 This research project focuses on the development of an accurate loan status prediction model using Python.
-The study incorporates several techniques, including Exploratory Data Analysis (EDA), comprehensive data preprocessing (including cleaning, data standardizing, data transformation, feature selection, and data splitting), and the application of the K-Nearest Neighbors (KNN) machine learning algorithm to assess the model's predictive performance.
+The study incorporates several techniques, including Exploratory Data Analysis (EDA), comprehensive data preprocessing (including cleaning, data standardizing, data transformation, feature engineering, and data splitting), and the application of the K-Nearest Neighbors (KNN) machine learning algorithm to assess the model's predictive performance.

 The prediction model considers a set of carefully selected variables, namely 'principal', 'terms', 'effective_date', 'due_date', 'education', 'gender', 'age', and 'loan_status'.
 These variables are pivotal in evaluating the risk and likelihood of successful loan repayment.